Dragon Ball Z: Editing

 Dragon Ball Zs original North American release was the subject of heavy editing which resulted in a large amount of removed content and alterations that greatly changed the original work.
 Funimation CEO Gen Fukunaga is often criticized for his role in the editing; but it was the initial distributor Saban which required such changes or they would not air the work, as was the case with the episode dealing with orphans.
 These changes included altering every aspect of the show from character names, clothing, scenes and dialogue of the show.
 The character Mr. Satan was renamed Hercule and this change has been retained in other English media such as Viz's Dragon Ball Z manga and video games, though the English dubs of Dragon Ball Kai and Dragon Ball Super changed the name back to Mr. Satan.
 The dialogue changes would sometimes contradict the scenes itself; after the apparent fatal explosion of a helicopter, one of the characters said, "I can see their parachutes; they're okay!"
 Funimation's redub for the 2005 release would address many of the issues raised by Saban, with the uncut releases preserving the integrity of the original Japanese release.

-During the original Japanese TV airing of Dragon Ball Kai, scenes involving blood and brief nudity were removed.
-Nicktoons would also alter Kai for its broadcast; it released a preview showcasing these changes which included removing the blood and cheek scar from Bardock and altering the color of Master Roshi's alcohol.
-The show was further edited for its broadcast on The CW; most notoriously, the character Mr. Popo was tinted blue.
-The show's DVD and Blu-ray releases only contained the edits present in the original Japanese version.
-A rumor that Cartoon Network would be airing Kai uncut was met with an official statement to debunk the rumor in June 2010.
-However, it would later air uncut on the channel as part of Adult Swim's Toonami block.